Natural laundry solutions for improving well-being, saving money and being kinder to the environment.

 3) Use wool dryer balls.
 The wool dryer balls work by wicking moisture away from your clothes and gently tumbling, circulating, and softening the clothes in your dryer.
 An added bonus is saving time and money on your electricity bill by shortening the drying time.

 4) Don’t over-dry your clothes on a high heat.
 We have various settings on our dryer that allow for a certain amount of dampness.
 For most of our loads, I pull the clothes out of the dryer a bit damp and hang to dry or lay on our bed until they’re completely dry before folding.
 I dry our sheets on delicate to prevent heavy-set wrinkles and static build up.

 Don’t think you can give up the scent your fabric softener adds to your clothes?

 Add a few drops of pure essential oil to the vinegar in your rinse cycle or directly to your wool dryer balls.
 Sandra suggests adding a couple drops every two weeks or so.
-My personal favorite is lavender, especially on our sheets- so calming!
+My personal favourite is lavender, especially on our sheets- so calming!

 Place lavender sachets in your drawers to keep your clothes smelling fresh.
 They also detract insects like moths who like to munch on wool.

 The sachets from Simple is Pretty Shop smell divine.
 When I opened the box, I was in heaven!
 If you follow me on Instagram, then you know Sandra takes great care to wrap everything up so lovely.

 Want to add some natural solutions to your laundry routine?
 Sandra from Simple is Pretty is giving away a $100 (CAN) credit to her Etsy Shop to put towards any of her products!
 Open to Canadian and US residents (void where prohibited).